#1 Ranked Children’s Hospital by U.S. News & World Report

 Here’s what you need to know about JMG:

-How Children’s Hospital Boston approaches JMG:
+How Boston Children’s Hospital approaches JMG:

-The Department of Ophthalmology and the Ophthalmology Program at Children’s also uses both medical and surgical approaches to treat a wide range of eye conditions caused by neurological disorders such as myasthenia gravis.
+The Department of Ophthalmology and the Pediatric Ophthalmology Program at Boston Children’s also uses both medical and surgical approaches to treat a wide range of eye conditions caused by neurological disorders such as myasthenia gravis.
 We use the most advanced diagnostic and treatment methods available and incorporate minimally invasive techniques whenever possible.

 Our teams will work together with your family to develop treatment plans that meet your child's unique needs and provide him with the best possible quality of life.